-Are Dachshunds expensive?
+What is the average price for a Dachshund?
 On average, you are looking at spending $600 to buy a Dachshund puppy.
-But before you purchase any dog, whether Dachshund or Great Dane, be aware that you will have to make a financial commitment as well as emotional and time commitments.
+But before you purchase a Dachshund, be aware that you will have to make a financial commitment as well as emotional and time commitments.

 Puppies are immune to many diseases while nursing on mother’s milk.
 As soon as a puppy is weaned and you take him home, however, his immunity quickly disappears and he is vulnerable to a number of series diseases until he can build up his own immune system.
 Vaccinate your puppy according to your veterinarian’s recommendations to keep him safe during this gap of time.